Talishar/Talishar-FE/README.md

 ## Put your FE build on beta.talishar.net/ReactClient

-Connect to the talishar beta server (speak to Nate about getting access)
+Connect to the talishar beta server (speak to Nate about getting access) and get the IP:

+Anyway this is what I am doing: check `src/Constants.ts` to make sure everything is pointing toward the beta site.

+- `yarn build`
+- `rsync -r --stats ./build talishar-beta:/opt/ReactClientRepo/` and it'll stick your locally baked build over to the beta server.

+### This doesn't work (but should be the ideal way)

 - `cd /opt/ReactClientRepo`
 - Now do what you need to check out the repo, switch to your beta/feature branch or whatever